openvinotoolkit/openvino/docs/articles_en/documentation/openvino_ir/operation_sets/operations_specifications/convolution/Convolution_1.rst

 **Short description**: Computes 1D, 2D or 3D convolution (cross-correlation to be precise) of input and kernel tensors.

 **Detailed description**: Basic building block of convolution is a dot product of input patch and kernel.
 Whole operation consist of multiple such computations over multiple input patches and kernels.
-More thorough explanation can be found in `Convolutional Neural Networks <http://cs231n.github.io/convolutional-networks/#conv>`__ .
+More thorough explanation can be found in `Convolutional Neural Networks <http://cs231n.github.io/convolutional-networks/#conv>`__ and `Convolution operation <https://medium.com/apache-mxnet/convolutions-explained-with-ms-excel-465d6649831c>`__ .

 For the convolutional layer, the number of output features in each dimension is calculated using the formula: